hjacobs/tech.zalando.com/pages/legal-notice.rst

 37/125/21423 |br|

 **Responsible:**
-for contents of Zalando AG acc.
+for contents of Zalando SE acc.
 To § 55 RStV: Robert Gentz |br|

 **Illustrations by:**
 Kolja Wilcke